Zeus077z/ObsidiamTest/README.md

         open the http://localhost:4200/

-Click [Here](http://localhost:4200/) to open the localhost environment
+Click [Here](http://localhost:4200/) to open the localhost environment.